 “How’s your week going?”
-No doubt you probably ask that question – or something like it -- many times throughout the week of spa or massage practice clients.
+Undoubtedly, you probably ask that question – or something like it -- many times throughout the week of spa or massage practice clients.
 For some clients, that simple question can be a door opener to unburden themselves of their troubles.
 Here’s when empathy - your ability to feel what your client is experiencing – makes you a real healer and not only a competent practitioner.
 Your empathy for your clients also makes the experience shared so that you begin to build a strong relationship.

-You may be sympathetic to a client’s problem, whether you are treating them with therapeutic massage to relieve muscle pain or helping to alleviate stress with aromatherapy massage.
+You may be sympathetic to a client’s problem, whether you are treating them with therapeutic massage to relieve muscle pain or helping to alleviate stress with an aromatherapy massage.
 However, to create a real person-to-person empathetic encounter with your clients may mean making some changes in the way you interact.

 The first step to becoming empathetic is to listen.
 When you are with your client, focus and listen intently.
 Don’t try to formulate an opinion or offer advice right away.
 Only after you truly understand what your client is telling you should you offer feedback.
 Even then, the goal is to help someone solve their problem or help them see it in a different light.

-Here are other ways to become more empathetic:
+Here are other ways to become more empathetic: Use your imagination

-Be honest: Be honest though try to be tactful while do so.
-Give honest explanations, especially as it relates to what you are doing to help a client during the session.
+Be honest, though try to be tactful while doing so.
+Give honest explanations, especially related to what you are doing to help a client during the session.
+Share your own feelings

 You gain trust with others when you share your feelings with them.
 People feel more connected when both of you are opening up to each other.
 Show appreciation

 Let your clients know that you appreciate them.
 When you say thank you, mean it.
 Also, by showing your appreciation, you are conveying that you care.
 You don’t want a client to feel you only care about them during the time they are with you but that your concern for their well-being continues after the session is over.